ezequielmartell/skipify-django-backend/README.md

 ## Usage

-- Access the application at `https://skipify.ezdoes.xyz` (registration page is in progress)
+- Access the application at `https://skipify.ezdoes.xyz`

 ## Contributing